 SOS Children’s Villages Illinois has a model of care that sets itself apart from all other Chicago foster care agencies because we offer entire communities for our children in foster care rather than just a single home.
 We believe in developing strong, solid foundations for the children in our care.
 Our devoted and loving Foster Parents alongside our dedicated child welfare workers and staff all assist in creating a path for the children in our care to enjoy a place of healing, stability, and permanency.
+This is part II of a four-part series.
+Click here to read installments I, III, and IV.

 SOS Illinois has built our Villages around the mission of providing secure, safe, loving, and nurturing environments for youth in foster care so that they may grow to be caring and productive members of their communities, and our model of care ties in perfectly with the Family First Prevention Services Act that was passed this year.
-This post is the second installment in a four-part series on the impact of the Family First Prevention Services Act and our response and readiness at SOS Children’s Villages Illinois.
-To read the first, introductory installment, click here.

 Foster Parents at SOS Illinois